Yorks0n/pebbleface-studio/README.md

 # Pebble Face Studio

 A visual, modern watchface editor for the Pebble smartwatch ecosystem.
-Design your watchfaces in the browser and export ready-to-compile C projects for the Pebble SDK.
+Design your watchfaces in the browser and get the PBW file ready to install on your watch with just one click.
+Try the web version [here](https://studio.pebbleface.com/).

 ![Version](https://img.shields.io/badge/version-MVP-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)